Tillerino/scruse/README.md

 ```

 The example above is based on Jackson streaming, which provides `JsonParser` for parsing and `JsonGenerator` for writing JSON.
-The Scruse annotation processor will generate `MyJsonMapperImpl`, which implements the interface.
+The Jagger annotation processor will generate `MyJsonMapperImpl`, which implements the interface.
 The context parameters can be omitted if they are not explicitly needed.

 ## Features